k-hench/hamlet_radiation/docs/plot_F4.md

 ### Data import

-Supplementary Figure 4 contains quite a lot of different data sets.
+Figure 4 contains quite a lot of different data sets.
 The main part of this script is just importing and organizing all of this data:
 In the following we'll go step by step through the import of: